 Nestled in Sumter County, the Dade Battlefield Historic State Park is one of the most famous landmarks in Florida.
 The 80-acre park is filled with pine flatwoods and oak hammocks.

 It was established in 1921 to commemorate and preserve the site of the Dade battle in 1835.
-Thousands of travellers visit the park to witness the annual re-enactment of the battle.
+Thousands of travelers visit the park to witness the annual re-enactment of the battle.
 Other enjoyable activities at the park include picnicking, hiking, and wildlife photography.

 11. House of Refuge Museum

 Today, it is the only remaining House of Refuge and the oldest structure in Martin County.
-After viewing the captivating exhibits, you can take a short stroll to the shore for water activities like snorkelling and diving.
+After viewing the captivating exhibits, you can take a short stroll to the shore for water activities like snorkeling and diving.

 12. Fort Matanzas National Monument